-1. INTRODUCTION
+1. Introduction

-Ramsey's theorem [21] and Hindman's theorem [14], together with their common generalization, the Milliken-Taylor theorem of [18] and [28], are among the most widely used facts of infinite combinatorics.
-The results of this paper clarify an important aspect of their relationship to one another.
-Before stating these results, it may be worthwhile to set the stage by reviewing some aspects of the history of this subject.
-The classical theorem of Ramsev is often referred to as a higher dimensional pigeonhole principle and this might lead one to think that there is not much of interest to say about the one dimensional case.
+Ramsey's theorem [23] and Hindman's theorem [14], together with their common generalization, the Milliken-Taylor theorem of [19] and [30], are among the most widely used facts of infinite combinatorics.
+The results of this paper clarify an important aspect of their relationship to one another, namely that it is provably harder to produce one ultrafilter that contains a witness to each instance of the Milliken-Taylor theorem than it is to produce many ultrafilters containing witnesses to every instance of Ramsey's theorem.
+Before stating these results in a precise form, it may be worthwhile to set the stage by reviewing some aspects of the history of this subject.
+The classical theorem of Ramsey is often referred to as a higher dimensional pigeonhole principle and this might lead one to think that there is not much of interest to say about the one dimensional case.
 But any consideration of van der Waerden's theorem, to say nothing of Szemerédi's Theorem, would reveal the error of this view point.
 The interest, as well as the complexity of both of these pigeonhole type results stems from the fact that their conclusions yield sets that are not necessarily large in terms of cardinality, but large in terms of their algebraic structure.
-For example, a consequence of van der Waerden's Theorem is that for any partition of $\mathbb{N}$ into two pieces, one of the pieces will contain arbitrarily large arithmetic progressions, or, in other words, arbitrarily large sets that are closed under addition by a fixed integer.
-This provides the motivation for a conjecture of Graham and Rothschild [12] that for any partition of $\mathbb{N}$ into finitely many pieces, one of the pieces contains a set that is closed under all sums of distinct members.
+For example, a consequence of van der Waerden's Theorem is that for any partition of \mathbb{N} into two pieces, one of the pieces will contain arbitrarily large arithmetic progressions, or, in other words, arbitrarily large sets that are closed under addition by a fixed integer.
+This provides the motivation for a conjecture of Graham and Rothschild [12] that for any partition of $\mathbb N$ into finitely many pieces, one of the pieces contains a set that is closed under all sums of distinct members.
 The truth of this conjecture was established by Hindman (Theorem 3.1 in [14]) and is now known as Hindman's Theorem.

 The history leading to the proof is both interesting and relevant to the results about to be presented.
-A natural approach to proving Hindman's Theorem would be to proceed inductively to construct $k_0, k_1, \ldots, k_n$ and $A_n$ such that all sums of distinct integers from $k_0, k_1, \ldots, k_n$ belong to one piece of the given partition and, crucially, $A_n$ is an infinite set from which it is possible to select the next integer $k{n+1}$ .
-And, indeed, this is how all proofs of Hindman's Theorem proceed, but the technical details in the original proof of [14] are daunting and a potential stumbling block is correctly choosing the set $A_n$ .
-An early realization was that it would help if the $A_n$ could be selected from an ultrafilter; but that ultrafilter would need to enjoy some very specific properties.
+A natural approach to proving Hindman's Theorem would be to proceed inductively to construct k_0, k_1, \ldots, k_n and A_n such that all sums of distinct integers from k_0, k_1, \ldots, k_n belong to one piece of the given partition and, crucially, A_n is an infinite set from which it is possible to select the next integer k{n+1} .
+And, indeed, this is how all proofs of Hindman's Theorem proceed, but the technical details in the original proof of [14] are daunting and a potential stumbling block is correctly choosing the set A_n .
+An early realization was that it would help if the A_n could be selected from an ultrafilter; but that ultrafilter would need to enjoy some very specific properties.